 Betaface provides a broader facial recognition online service.
 You can compare faces, search Wikipedia, or even create a user database for Betaface to explore.

 Betaface is an effective face scanner app for when you want to cast a wider net than just celebs!

 Beyond these, there are a few other services out there, but the results definitely get a bit murkier.
 It’s definitely best to try these four first!

 There are other free pimeyes alternatives out there, but these four are arguably the best to begin with.

 Pros and Cons of Facial Recognition Technology

 As mentioned before, face recognition has a number of amazing applications all across the board.
 It also, however, has a number of downsides.

-Many are already using it to unlock their phones or to tag their friends in Facebook posts, or do a free instant face search in their photo app.
+Many are already using it to unlock their phones, tag their friends in Facebook posts, or do a free instant face search in their photo app.
 It also has a number of benefits for those in the photography business.

 For photographers using Adobe Lightroom, you can use Adobe’s excellent face recognition abilities to organize your photos of people in its Library – this function is currently only available in the Cloud-based Lightroom as opposed to the desktop Lightroom Classic app.

 Face detection also enables our autofocus to quickly focus on the eyes in a portrait or an event photo, ensuring that they’re in focus.